 Step-6.
 Select With Schema & Data option, it will copy schema and data of the table from one database to another database and then click on Export.

 Finish!
 You have successfully transferred the table data from one database to another.

 Well, in the above blog, we have discussed different techniques to transfer table data and schema from one database to another database.
-The described manual methods are somehow lengthy and may lead users to data loss and corruption.
-Thus, users can opt for an automated solution for a quick and accurate results.
+Evidently. the described manual methods are somehow lengthy and may lead users to data loss and corruption.
+Thus, users can opt for an automated solution for quick and accurate results.